chrisminnick/pet-vue/README.md

 | `npm run preview` | Preview production build locally         |
 | `npm run deploy`  | Build and deploy to GitHub Pages         |
 | `npm run format`  | Format code with Prettier                |

+### SPA Routing on GitHub Pages

+GitHub Pages doesn't natively support Single Page Applications (SPAs) with client-side routing.
+When a user refreshes the page on a route like `/about`, GitHub Pages tries to find a physical file at that path, resulting in a 404 error.

+**Solution implemented:**
+- `public/404.html` - Catches 404 errors and redirects to the main app with route information
+- `index.html` - Contains a script that processes the redirected route and updates the browser history
+- This allows Vue Router to handle the routing correctly after the redirect

+This means you can now refresh the page on any route (like `/about` or `/pets/1`) and it will work correctly!

 ## 📁 Project Structure